General Program Information

 Foreign grading systems are quite different, so evaluating them on the American grading scale is often difficult.
 The student’s GPA should not be affected by the courses taken abroad; however, the ultimate decision is up to the student’s home school in the United States.
-It is important that you involve your U.S. high school throughout the pre-departure process, as credit and grade transferring vary with every school.
-Please see the “School Credit” section for more information.
+It is important that you involve your U.S. high school early in the pre-departure process, as credit and grade transfer vary with every school.
+You can find more information about academics here.

 CIEE offers a multilayered support network, available to both students and parents during the program.
 This network includes: